ray-project/ray/doc/source/tune/api_docs/trainable.rst

     validate_save_restore(MyTrainableClass, use_object_store=True)

-.. _tune-durable-trainable:
+.. _tune-cloud-checkpointing:

-Storing checkpoints on coud storage
+Storing checkpoints on cloud storage
 -----------------------------------

 Ray Tune trainables can sync trial logs and checkpoints to cloud storage (via the `upload_dir`).
 This is especially